runatlantis/atlantis/runatlantis.io/blog/putting-the-dev-into-devops-why-your-developers-should-write-terraform-too.md

 - Increasing the size of an autoscaling group
 - Using a larger instance because their app needs more memory

-Developers could make all of these changes because they’re small and well defined.
+Developers could make all of these changes because they're small and well defined.
 Also, previous examples of doing the same thing can guide them.

-## ...But Often They’re Not Allowed
+## ...But Often They're Not Allowed

 In many organizations, devs are locked out of the cloud console.